microsoft/pxt-ev3/docs/tutorials/wake-up.md

-# Wake Up Mindstorms
+# Wake Up!

 ## Introduction @fullscreen

-Show different moods on your LEGO Mindstorms Brick.
+Show different moods on your @boardname@.

 ![Show mood on the screen](/static/tutorials/wake-up/show-mood.gif)